guillaumew16/guillaumew16.github.io/_posts/2021-07-25-symmetric_funs_density.md

 ---
 layout: post
 date:   2021-07-25
+last_updated: 2024-09-26
 categories: math
 author: Guillaume Wang
 title: |
-  A fun byproduct of my Master's thesis: symmetric tensor functions are dense in the space of permutation-invariant multivariate functions
+  Symmetric tensor functions are dense in the space of permutation-invariant functions
 ---

-> I prepared this post a long while ago but only posted it here in July.
+> I prepared this post a long while ago but only posted it here in July 2021.
 This is because I had written it in LaTeX and converting it to MD was not completely trivial.
 Since I had no incentive to post it, this small barrier was enough for me to procrastinate several months...
->
-> I'm not completely satisfied with the math rendering, so here is the [LaTeX version](/contents/symmetric_funs_density.pdf).

 During my Master's thesis, I encountered several interesting technical points that were not directly related to the thesis topic, so that I